General principles

 Indicators for buildings include gross floor area constructed, certification level, and estimates for own carbon-neutral energy generation (solar or geothermal).
 These are provided by the client based on technical planning documents available at the time of project assessment.

-In terms of green building certification, initial certification scorecards are usually reviewed to confirm high likelihood that the set certification level is achievable.
-For new green buildings, NIB does not report energy savings compared to energy use levels in national building code.
+For green building certification, initial scorecards are typically reviewed to ensure a high likelihood that the targeted certification level is achievable based on the gross certified area.
+For new green buildings, NIB does not report energy savings compared to energy use levels in the national building code.

 For R&D programmes the total loan amount and the number of R&D programmes financed is reported.